- About JSLI

-Ordination weekends take place twice a year – in late August and in January.
+Ordination weekends take place twice a year – in July and in January.
 The date of your ordination weekend will depend on when you enrolled in the JSLI Rabbinical School.

 There are additional fees for travel to the ordination weekend; please contact us for information about the ordination itself and any fees you’ll be expected to pay.